watermint/toolbox/docs/commands/log-api-name.md

 Show statistics of the API log of the job specified by the job name

+Analyze and display API call statistics for jobs identified by command name rather than job ID.
+This allows you to aggregate statistics across multiple executions of the same command, helping identify patterns and performance trends over time.

 # Installation

 Please download the pre-compiled binary from [Latest Release](https://github.com/watermint/toolbox/releases/latest).
 If you are using Windows, please download the zip file like `tbx-xx.x.xxx-win.zip`.
 Then, extract the archive and place `tbx.exe` on the Desktop folder.